-GPS tracking is something which for a long time was considered taboo within society.
+GPS tracking is something that, for a long time, was considered taboo within society.
 Five or ten years ago, GPS tracking would have been thought of as invasive, a breach of privacy, and perhaps immoral.
-However, the public opinion on GPS tracking is shifting, as new technology and uses for GPS emerges.
-With new products like smart watches, smart phones and devices using GPS emerging, we are becoming less afraid of GPS tracking as it is now so common and helpful.
-People are now coming to understand GPS as a tool which increases efficiency and safety, not just for employers, but for family members and valued possessions.
-That being said, there are still some misconceptions about GPS tracking people cling to, that we hope to dispel.
+However, public opinion on GPS tracking is shifting as new technology and uses for GPS emerge.
+With new products like smartwatches, smartphones and devices using GPS emerging, we are becoming less afraid of GPS tracking as it is now so common and helpful.
+People are now coming to understand GPS as a tool that increases efficiency and safety, not just for employers but for family members and valued possessions.
+That being said, there are still some misconceptions about GPS tracking people cling to that we hope to dispel.

-This is a common myth that is often used against support of GPS trackers.
-The basic GPS system is designed only to receive signals, not transmit them, therefore your location cannot be fed back to a third party.
-More so, most cars are set up to have GPS navigation, again this cannot be tracked from an external source.
+This is a common myth often used against the support of GPS trackers.
+The basic GPS system is designed only to receive signals, not transmit them; therefore, your location cannot be fed back to a third party.
+More so, most cars are set up to have GPS navigation; again, this cannot be tracked from an external source.

-The claim that a GPS tracker can be hacked, is also a common myth.
+The claim that a GPS tracker can be hacked is also a common myth.
 GPS trackers cannot be hacked as they are simply acting as a beacon for GPS signals.
-Only GPS using devices that have access to the internet can be hacked, like smartphones and laptops.
-This is why purchasing tracking devices, like those supplied from Online Spy Shop, is more secure than using GPS on a mobile phone.
+Only GPS-using devices that have access to the internet can be hacked, like smartphones and laptops.
+This is why purchasing tracking devices, like those supplied by Online Spy Shop, is more secure than using GPS on a mobile phone.

-For businesses that manage logistics or fleets, GPS tracking is quickly becoming an essential part of business processes.
-For a fleet of taxis, having GPS tracking allows for employers to monitor employees travel time and divert their route away from traffic.
+GPS tracking is quickly becoming an essential part of business processes for businesses that manage logistics or fleets.
+For a fleet of taxis, GPS tracking allows employers to monitor employees' travel time and divert their route from traffic.
 More so, management can also ensure staff are not injured or have been involved in an accident during work hours.
-No business owner will install tracking devices in vehicles without discussing it with employees, to ensure they are comfortable with tracking.
-Taxi services like Uber, and delivery services like Just Eat and Deliveroo, would not be able to function properly without GPS helping customers track their food or delivery.
-Installing GPS trackers in vehicles is not about tracking employees, it is about increasing business efficiency and lowering costs.
+No business owner will install tracking devices in vehicles without discussing them with employees to ensure they are comfortable with tracking.
+Taxi services like Uber and delivery services like Just Eat and Deliveroo would not be able to function properly without GPS helping customers track their food or delivery.
+Installing GPS trackers in vehicles is not about tracking employees but about increasing business efficiency and lowering costs.